bannerImage.png

 Roll over relief is applied where trading assets are sold and replaced with new assets using the proceeds from the sale.
 The capital gain from selling a trading asset can be deferred against the cost of purchasing another business asset.

 This works in terms of the CGT liability whereby the chargeable gain is deducted from the cost of the new asset.
 To qualify the assets must be used for the purposes of trading.
-Also the new assets must be purchased from 12 months before the disposal and no more than 3 years after.
+Also the new assets must be purchased within 12 months before the disposal and no more than 3 years after.

 The relief is restricted in instances where you only use part of the sale proceeds to purchase the new asset.
 Finally, the new asset must be used for trading purposes as soon as it's purchased.